53b4/dxfTool/README.md

 # dxfTool
 Simple tool to create dxf file with circles inside that are defined outside - in separate file.
-This project based on netDxf library
+This project uses on netDxf library